 GeneCards Summary for CAMLG Gene

 CAMLG (Calcium Modulating Ligand) is a Protein Coding gene.
-Diseases associated with CAMLG include Cogan-Reese Syndrome and Epstein-Barr Virus Hepatitis.
+Diseases associated with CAMLG include Cogan-Reese Syndrome.
 Among its related pathways are RANK Signaling in Osteoclasts and Ca, cAMP and Lipid Signaling.
 Gene Ontology (GO) annotations related to this gene include cell adhesion molecule binding.

 UniProtKB/Swiss-Prot Summary for CAMLG Gene

 Likely involved in the mobilization of calcium as a result of the TCR/CD3 complex interaction.
 Binds to cyclophilin B.